 A Chrysler Museum of Art and Hampton University Museum Partnership

 In 2021, The Chrysler Museum of Art, in partnership with the Hampton University Museum was awarded a $500,000 grant from The Andrew W. Mellon Foundation.
-The highly competitive grant aims to diversify the field of Curation and Conservation by conducting a three-year pilot fellowship program for two aspiring museum professionals who have completed master’s degrees.
-The curatorial fellow, Tashae Smith, and the conservation fellow, Elizabeth Robson, will examine the Chrysler Museum’s traditional African collection and Hampton University Museum’s Harmon Foundation Collection of Modern African Art.
-Their work will demonstrate the ongoing importance of collecting, preserving and studying non-Western art.
-During the second and third years of the program, one Hampton University undergraduate student will also participate in a paid summer internship at the Chrysler Museum.
+The highly competitive grant aims to diversify the field of Curation and Conservation by conducting a three-year pilot fellowship program for two museum professionals.
+The curatorial fellow, Tashae Smith, and the conservation fellow, Angie Lopez, will examine the Chrysler Museum’s African Art collection and Hampton University Museum’s Harmon Foundation Modern African Art collection.
+Their work will demonstrate the ongoing importance of collecting, preserving, and studying non-Western art.
+During the second and third year of the program, one Hampton University undergraduate student will participate in a paid summer internship at the Chrysler Museum of Art.

-Progress of this three year fellowship can be followed through the blog (insert name of blog) which the fellows will use to upload engaging articles on artists and their artworks from the Harmon Foundation Modern African Art collection, treatments on the artworks, and their experience with working with the Harmon Foundation collection and the Chrysler Museum’s Traditional African Art collection.
+Progress of this three-year fellowship can be followed through the blog, mellondiversifyingthefield.com, which the fellows will use to upload engaging articles on artists and artworks from the Harmon Foundation Modern African Art collection, treatments on the artworks, and their experience with working with Hampton’s Modern African Art collection and the Chrysler Museum’s African Art collection.

-Gant and Thaxton-Ward, both women of color, hold more than 30 years of combined curatorial and research experience and have encountered challenges and triumphs in the field.
-They recognize the need for a fellowship such as this to nurture the next generation of museum professionals and look forward to research about the collection, interpretation and language.
+Kimberli Gant and Vanessa Thaxton-Ward, creators of this pilot program and both women of color, hold more than 30 years of combined curatorial and research experience and have encountered challenges and triumphs in the field.
+They recognize the need for a fellowship such as this to nurture the next generation of museum professionals and look forward to research about the collection, interpretation, and language.
 The fellows’ work will result in a more comprehensive picture of art’s global history and have long-lasting impacts on the staff and visitors’ experience at both museums.

 The Chrysler Museum of Art is one of America’s most distinguished mid-sized art museums, with a nationally recognized collection of more than 30,000 objects, including one of the great glass collections in America.
 The core of the Chrysler’s collection comes from Walter P. Chrysler, Jr., an avid art collector who donated thousands of objects from his private collection to the Museum.
 The Museum has growing collections in many areas and mounts an ambitious schedule of visiting exhibitions and educational programs each season.
 The Chrysler has also been recognized nationally for its unique commitment to hospitality with its innovative gallery host program.